AI for Enterprise. Definition, Use Cases, and Benefits

 • Customer communication including responses to typical questions, support articles, FAQ pages, etc.

-• Reports containing data analysis and actionable insights to support informed decision-making.
+• Reports containing data analysis and actionable insights to support informed decisions.

 Research and data analysis